delarosaye/oslo-bysykkel/README.md

 ## About the application

-This application displays each bicycle parking station in Oslo.\
-For each station it lists:\
+This application displays bicycles parking stations in Oslo.
+For each station it lists:

-* Name of a station
+* The name of a station
-* Capaciy i.e. total number of bicycles of the respective station
+* The capaciy i.e. total number of bicycles of the respective station
-* Number of available bicycles in the respective station
+* The number of available bicycles in the respective station
-* Address of the station
+* The address of the station

 ## How to run the application

-In the project directory, you can run:
+In the project directory, run:

 ### `yarn`

-then when packages download is finished run:
+then when the packages download is finished run:

 ### `yarn start`